Francisco-Solis/Marketing-Budget-Optimization/README.md

 2. Optimization toolbox installed

 # Key Finding:
 The optimization model selected Coca Cola (ad 2) and YerbaMate (ad 5) as the profit-maximizing advertisements.
-This combination yields a maximum profit of $1,500, the highest achievable under the given conflict constraints.
+This combination yields a **maximum profit of $1,500**, the highest achievable under the given conflict constraints.
 The result highlights how integer optimization ensures feasible selections while still prioritizing the most profitable options.

 # Contributions:
-Future work could focus on visualization, extending the model to handle a larger set of advertisements with more complex conflict networks.
-Additional constraints such as budget limits, time restrictions, or audience reach requirements could also be incorporated to reflect more realistic advertising scenarios.
+This repository was created as a part of my portfolio Contributions to the code could focus on  data visualization, extending the model to handle a larger set of advertisements with more complex conflict networks.
+Additional constraints such as time restrictions, or audience reach requirements could also be incorporated to reflect more realistic advertising scenarios.